 5. Register for placement exams

-Transfer students will work with their advisor to determine if placement tests need to be taken.
+Transfer students without transferable college credit for English or Math will need to take UW System placement tests.
+Students can work with their advisor to determine if placement tests need to be taken.

 Note: If there are no longer available test dates, please contact the Solution Center at 715-788-6244 or firstname.lastname@example.org to learn about your options.

 - Spring students: Students beginning classes in the spring will have a virtual advising appointment in December or January.
 Students should first accept their admission (see step 2 above), then call the Solution Center at 715-788-6244 to schedule their appointment.
 Before the appointment, send an official transcript for any college work in progress or completed to get the best advice on what courses to select.